Telegram Group Join Now

 - lg represents @media (min-width: 1024px)

 <body class="bg-gray-900 flex flex-col md:flex-row"> <div class="h-32 w-32 mt-16 mx-auto lg:bg-orange-500 md:bg-red-500 sm:bg-purple-800 bg-white"></div> <div class="h-32 w-32 mt-16 mx-auto lg:bg-orange-500 md:bg-green-800 sm:bg-indigo-300 bg-white"></div> <div class="h-32 w-32 mt-16 mx-auto lg:bg-orange-500 md:bg-blue-200 sm:bg-teal-600 bg-white"></div> </body>

 To ensure a wide range of browsers and systems renders your site effectively, it’s crucial to understand which browsers Tailwind supports, as well as how to manage any vendor prefixes.

 Tailwind CSS supports the latest stable versions of Chrome, Firefox, Edge, and Safari as of the time of writing this post.
 However, if you’re using an old IE the latest version of Tailwind (v2.0) is not for you, you’ll need to downgrade to v.1.9.

-In this article we got introduced to the Tailwind CSS, moreover we also discussed how easy and efficient it is to design your website using Tailwind CSS.
+In this article we got introduced to Tailwind CSS, moreover, we also discussed how easy and efficient it is to design your website using Tailwind CSS.
 To read more and play with the full potential of Tailwind CSS, visit its official documentation.